cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-analyze.md

 :   When you specify `ROOTPARTITION`, you must specify either `ALL` or the name of a partitioned table.

-:   If you specify `ALL` with `ROOTPARTITION`, Greenplum Database collects statistics for the root partition of all partitioned tables in the database.
+:   If you specify `ALL` with `ROOTPARTITION`, Cloudberry Database collects statistics for the root partition of all partitioned tables in the database.
 If there are no partitioned tables in the database, a message stating that there are no partitioned tables is returned.
 For tables that are not partitioned tables, statistics are not collected.

 :   If you specify a table name with `ROOTPARTITION` and the table is not a partitioned table, no statistics are collected for the table and a warning message is returned.